mvitez/thnets/README.md

 This library has been tested on various flavours of Linux, Android, MacOS and iOS (for iOS has been compiled successfully, but not tested).
 A Makefile is provided that should work in most of the cases.
 Android build files are also provided for a test application.
-For iOS just put all the files in XCode, but leave out OpenBLAS-stripped.
-You have to add -DUSEBLAS -DACCELERATE in the compiler options. images.c and test.c are required only for the test executable, leave them out if you only need the library.
+For Androi / iOS see section below.

 ## Installation